 This Compensation Report provides an overview of the compensation principles and the compensation system at Orell Füssli.
 It describes how the compensation of the members of the Board of Directors and the Executive Board is determined and provides information on the compensation actually granted.
 This Compensation Report fulfils the requirements of Art.
 734 et seq. of the Swiss Code of Obligations and is based on the SIX Swiss Exchange guidelines on corporate governance information and the Articles of Association of Orell Füssli AG.
 Art.
 18a sets out the principles for the compensation of the Board of Directors and Executive Board.
-The provisions applicable to voting at the Annual General Meeting regarding the compensation of the members of the Board of Directors and the Executive Board are set out in article 18c of the Articles of Association, and those regarding any additional amounts in article 18b thereof.
+The provisions applicable to voting at the Annual General Meeting regarding the compensation of the Articles of Association, and those regarding any additional amounts in article 18b thereof.
 The Articles of Association are available on the Orell Füssli website under Corporate Governance (www.orellfuessli.com/en/corporate-governance).